Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 fun foo(a: Int) {}
 fun foo(a: Double) {}
 fun foo(a: List<Char>) {}
+val foo = {}
 . . .
 a.b.c.foo()
 ```

-Here the overload candidates set contains all the functions named `foo` from the
+Here the overload candidates set contains all the callables named `foo` from the
 package `a.b.c`.

 ### A call with an explicit receiver